-We've compiled a comprehensive list of platforms where you can sell digital products for free.
-Check it out for our tried-and-tested top picks.
+Here's a comprehensive list of platforms where you can sell digital products for free.

 Which digital products can you sell?

-Selling digital products is one of the easier ways to make passive income online, but what exactly can you sell?
+Selling digital products is one of the easiest ways to make passive income online, but what exactly can you sell?

 To begin with, all you really need is a product and a small amount of time to dedicate toward the upkeep of a sales platform—and there is no shortage of those.